tongplw/Chat-Room-Socket-Programming-Python/README.md

 python Client.py [name] # Don't forget to declare the client's name
 ```

-3. You can add more clients in the room by running more Client.py in other terminals.
+3. You can add more clients in the room by running more Client.py in more terminals.

-4. Let's have a chat!!!
+4. Let's have a chat!

 ### Demo

-1. First, create 3 terminals and run the code as following.
+1. First, open 3 terminals and run the code as following.

 ![3 terminals](/resources/pic1.png)

-2. Then, send messages from Person_A and Person_B to the chat room then everyone in the room received messages immediately.
+2. Send messages from Person_A and Person_B to the chat room.
+Everyone in the room received messages immediately.

 ![3 terminals](/resources/pic2.png)